realXtend/doc/netgames/api_complexity_analysis.rst

 Only the networking code
 ------------------------

+NOTES:

 - Selected classes, explain the criteria.

-unionpongnet = ["GameManager", "GameStates", "KeyboardController", "PongClient", "PongObject", "RoomAttributes", "RoomMessages", "UnionPong"]
+Class level selection - all classes which are involved in networking unionpongnet = ["GameManager", "GameStates", "KeyboardController", "PongClient", "PongObject", "RoomAttributes", "RoomMessages", "UnionPong"]